 “Given what we've learned in Ukraine over the past two years—that counter-UAS is a significant and persistent threat—the need for high-energy laser weapon systems will become a likely requirement in the air defense portfolio,” Gray said.

-HELWS has already been certified for use in combat with U.S. forces, with multiple systems now in service.
+HELWS already has been certified for use in combat with U.S. forces, with multiple systems now in service.
 The system has logged more than 40,000 testing hours and downed more than 400 targets.